Rule 7. Pleadings allowed; motions, memoranda, hearings, orders.

 (f)(1) An order includes every direction of the court, including a minute order entered in writing, not included in a judgment.
 An order for the payment of money may be enforced in the same manner as if it were a judgment.
 Except as otherwise provided by these rules, any order made without notice to the adverse party may be vacated or modified by the judge who made it with or without notice.
 Orders shall state whether they are entered upon trial, stipulation, motion or the court’s initiative.

-(f)(2) Unless the court approves the proposed order submitted with an initial memorandum, or unless otherwise directed by the court, the prevailing party shall, within fifteen days after the court’s decision, serve upon the other parties a proposed order in conformity with the court’s decision.
-Objections to the proposed order shall be filed within five days after service.
+(f)(2) Unless the court approves the proposed order submitted with an initial memorandum, or unless otherwise directed by the court, the prevailing party shall, within 21 days after the court’s decision, serve upon the other parties a proposed order in conformity with the court’s decision.
+Objections to the proposed order shall be filed within 7 days after service.
 The party preparing the order shall file the proposed order upon being served with an objection or upon expiration of the time to object.

 (f)(3) Unless otherwise directed by the court, all orders shall be prepared as separate documents and shall not incorporate any matter by reference.